koenderks/aRtsy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in ggart
+about: Report a bug in aRtsy
 title: "[Bug] "
 labels: bug
 assignees: ''